Long-Term Care Administration

 Competitive salaries available to graduates

-The Bachelor of Science degree in Long-Term Care Administration provides students the education, qualifications and eligibility for state and national licensure eligibility to work as administrators in long-term care settings, including nursing homes, assisted living facilities, retirement communities, congregate living, home-care, adult care centers, hospice care, and other long-term services and supports.
+The Bachelor of Science degree in Long-Term Care Administration (LTCA) is one of fifteen nationally accredited programs.
+LTCA major provides students the education and qualifications to work as administrators in long-term care settings including nursing homes, assisted living facilities, retirement communities, congregate living, adult care centers, hospice care and other long-term services and supports.

-Students may earn the certified dementia practitioner credential prior to graduation.
-After graduation and national licensure, graduates working in the long-term care field will qualify to apply for the health services executive credential.
+Students earn the certified dementia practitioner (CDP) credential prior to graduation.
+Upon graduation students are eligible to apply for the licensure exams for nursing home administration (NHA) and for the health services executive (HSE) credential.

 Kent State University’s Nursing Home Administrator (NHA) license program has evolved since its first offering in 1975, originally as a Bachelor of Arts degree in Gerontology.
 The Gerontology (GERO) Nursing Home Administration (NHA) program was developed by a university-wide committee of faculty and administrators including the Kent State University’s Vice President with the goal of creating an interdisciplinary curriculum that provided students with a solid understanding of typical age-related changes and professional competencies to successfully work with older adults.